 During the hooding ceremony, a friend or family member will put the hood on the graduate.
 Students are encouraged to ask someone to be their hooder — someone who has been particularly helpful in their education journey.
 During the service, the student and the person selected to hood them will process in, sit together, and, at the designated time in the service, put the hood on the student.
 The hooding ceremony will happen at the beginning of the service.

-“We find that graduates love asking someone in their life to be their hooder,” said Dawn Dillon, who helps coordinate Baccalaureate each year.
+“We find that graduates love asking someone in their life to be their hooder,” said Dawn Dillon, who coordinates Baccalaureate each year.
 “It’s a special moment both for the graduate and a way to honor someone special.
 The entire baccalaureate service is a memorable and inspirational part of our commencement weekend.”